 Amy Morona - Higher Education Reporter in Cleveland

 Hi!
-I'm currently the higher education reporter for the nonprofit newsroom Signal Cleveland.
+I'm currently the statewide higher education reporter for the nonprofit newsroom Signal Cleveland and Signal Ohio.
 My role is in partnership with Open Campus, a national nonprofit news organization focused on strengthening higher education reporting in local markets.
-Before helping to launch Signal Cleveland in Nov.
-2022, I covered higher education at Crain's Cleveland Business.
-That position was also in partnership with Open Campus.

-Before returning to my adopted hometown (go Browns!), I spent several years in Washington, D.C., including stints as a reporter/producer for the cable channel Newsy (now known as Scripps News) and as a producer for the roundtable show Washington Week.
+Before returning to my adopted hometown (go Cavs!), I spent several years in Washington, D.C., including stints as a reporter/producer for the cable channel Newsy (now known as Scripps News) and as a producer for the roundtable political TV show Washington Week.

 I’m a curious person by nature.
 Just ask my husband, who frequently pulls me away from conversations I start with strangers at the grocery store or at coffee shops.
 I also enjoy training for half marathons, reading, and spending time with the people in my life who make me laugh the most.

-Want to chat about the latest Real Housewives news, hear me gush about our three-year-old rescue beagle Marley, or share a story idea?
+Want to chat about the latest Real Housewives news, hear me gush about our four-year-old rescue beagle Marley, or share a story idea?
 Hit me up: amymorona@gmail.com

 Clips